 Eco-adventurers will find the Daytona Beach area rich in natural treasures!
-We invite you to enjoy over 60 miles - and growing! - of showcase trails.
+We invite you to enjoy more than 70 miles - and growing! - of showcase trails.
 Hike or bike the nature trails, explore the lush botanical and tropical diversity each trail offers or bicycle on the beach.
 Rent a bicycle or take a hike without leaving the beaten path!

 October through April is ideal for hiking and biking.
 However, early summer mornings can be a nice way to beat the heat.
 Please remember to plan accordingly and bring plenty of hydration, bug repellent and sunscreen, and observe trail rules.

 Doris Leeper Spruce Creek Preserve

 The Doris Leeper Spruce Creek Preserve affords a variety of trail experiences, including equestrian.
 Check out these detailed maps of Doris Leeper Spruce Creek Preserve and East Volusia County bicycling routes.

 Lyonia Preserve, known for its ultra-friendly scrub jay population, provides a range of trails, some hilly, from .4 to 2.4 miles.

 The River-to-Sea Loop is an exciting trail network that with completion in 2025 will provide a 260-mile off road paved route throughout five counties in Central Florida.